 Rotting leaves should not be too much of a problem with the Chain of Hearts if the potting mix is well-draining and the plant lives in a pot with a drainage hole.
 Leaves will rot when the plant has been sitting in waterlogged soil for too long.

-Leaves may also rot if the plant is placed in dark and damp spaces (bathroom with very little light etc.).
-Chain of hearts is not a good plant for rooms that lack light.
+Leaves may also rot if the plant is placed in dark and damp spots (bathroom with very little light etc.).
+String of hearts is not a good plant for rooms that lack in light.

-Although this does not happen often but sometimes if the Chain of Hearts is exposed to direct sun on a very hot day (over 35C/95F) the leaves can literally cook inside which will result in them turning to mush and rot.
+Although this does not happen often, sometimes if Ceropegia Woodii is exposed to direct sun on a very hot day (over 35C/95F) the leaves can literally cook inside which will result in them turning to mush and rot.
 We would not recommend leaving the Hearts in direct sun on hot days as even a short exposure can damage the plant.

-Dark spots on Ceropegia Woodii leaves are usually caused by fungal diseases, pests or the sun.
+Dark spots on String of Hearts' leaves are usually caused by fungal diseases, pests or the sun.
 If Ceropegia Woodii is grown somewhere dark and damp, it is quite likely black or brown spots will appear on the leaves.
 It is advisable to grow this plant in a bright and airy spot.

 Sucking pests like aphids or mealybugs will create small holes in plants leaves to feed on the juices.
 When these wounds heals, they can permanently darken.
 Unfortunately not much can be done about this once the damage is done.

-Sun can burn plants just like it can burn us.
-The difference is that our skin can regenerate, whereas the plants will stay permanently damaged.
-The burns on Ceropegia Woddii can leave everlasting bark marks on leaves.
+Sun can burn plants just like it can burn our skin.
+The difference is that our skin can regenerate, whereas the plants leaves will stay permanently damaged.
+The burns on Ceropegia Woddii can leave everlasting dark marks on leaves.
 The leaves can be pinched off, so the dark spots do not spoil the looks.